EseoheB/terraform-project/README.md

 2. Configure your AWS credentials:

- -aws configure
+ - aws configure

 3. Initialize Terraform:

- -terraform init
+ - terraform init

 4. Validate the Terraform configuration:

- -terraform validate
+ - terraform validate

 5. Plan the changes to be made:

- -terraform plan
+ - terraform plan

 6. Apply the configuration to create or update resources:

- -terraform apply
+ - terraform apply

 7. To destroy the created resources when no longer needed:

- -terraform destroy
+ - terraform destroy

 ## Configuration